danieledellacioppa/LowCostTube/README.md

 # LowCostTube
 LowCostTube is an Android app that provides affordable travel options for navigating London using public transportation.
 The app prioritizes cost-effective journeys, utilizing TfL's services and the osmdroid map library

-This project is currently in development and aims to display all the bus stops for the 24 bus line on an OSMDroid map.
+This project is currently in development so at the moment what it does is:
+* displaying all the bus stops for the 24 bus line on an OSMDroid map.
+ - this is just to have a taste of Retrofit since I've never used it before

 ## Dependencies